-CIS Supplemental Application For HRM Post-Baccalaureate Diploma Applicants
+CIS Supplemental Application For HRM Graduate Diploma Applicants

-The HRM program is part of the Centre for Integrated Studies (CIS).
+The HRM program is part of the Centre for Interdisciplinary Studies (CIS).
 Thus, we follow the CIS application procedures standards, including the use of the CIS Supplemental Application process.

 The Supplemental Application form is available at the following link:

-Heritage Resources Management Post-Baccalaureate Diploma Supplemental Application Form
+Heritage Resources Management Graduate Diploma Supplemental Application Form

 This is a paper-based (.doc) form.
 You may fill it out electronically and e-mail the completed form (including your intellectual biography and CV) to email@example.com.
 Alternately, you may print and fax the forms to our office at 780-675-6921.

-Guidelines for Completing the Centre for Integrated Studies Supplemental Application:
+Guidelines for Completing the Centre for Interdisciplinary Studies Supplemental Application:

 There are four sections to this application.
 They are: